nmuldoon/homebridge-unifi-firewall/README.md

 ## Development

 This plugin uses the latest `unifi-client` library for communication with UniFi Controllers.
-For UniFi 9 policies, custom API endpoints are used since they're not yet supported in the official library.

 ## Credits